euank/euank.com/_posts/2024-11-10-bamboo-weak-steel-strong.md

 This worked wonders!

-From there on, the remaining bits of the frame were smooth sailing!
+From there on, the remaining bits of the frame were smooth sailing.
 I applied a custom-printed decal (saying 竹製, Japanese for "Made of Bamboo".
-Ignore the one missing stroke!), sprayed on a clearcoat for weather protection, and we had a bike frame!
+Ignore the one missing stroke please), sprayed on a clearcoat for weather protection, and we had a bike frame!

 <div class="image-container">